aehrc/spia-to-fhir/README.md

 Here is a description of the input parameters for the plugin:

 * `inputPath`: Path to the ZIP archive used to distribute the SPIA spreadsheets.
-* `outputDirectory`: Path where a FHIR Bundle will be created containing the transformed resources.
+* `outputDirectory`: Path where the output FHIR Bundles will be created containing the transformed resources (`spia-stu3.Bundle.json` and `spia-r4.Bundle.json`).
 * `terminologyServerUrl`: Endpoint of a FHIR terminology server which contains SNOMED CT and LOINC.
 * `publicationDate`: Date (in the format `yyyy-MM-dd`) used to populate the `ValueSet.date` and `ConceptMap.date` elements.